Feyerabend/cc/ch07/sec7.3.6/ps2svg/README.md

 ## Domain Specific Language Example: `ps2svg`

 These files collectively implement a lightweight transpiler (compiler/translator).
+Not a great example, admittedly, but it does demonstrate the PostScript language.
 It converts PostScript (PS) source code--a stack-based, domain-specific language (DSL) for describing vector graphics and page layouts--into Scalable Vector Graphics (SVG), an XML-based format for web-compatible vector images.
 PostScript, originally